 Another often overlooked way to find distressed properties it by searching probate court documents for recently inherited properties.
 You can look at divorce court records and public tax records to identify past due homeowners too.
 Once you compile a recent list you can send them flyers or letters including your contact information and mention that you buy properties in any condition.
 It is also important to mention you pay cash.

-Realtors tend to steer clear of wholesalers because they prefer to use their own contracts, and realtors feel more comfortable with the standard contract they are already familiar with.
-Realtors want to present a good faith deposit when making an offer on a house and since wholesalers don’t want to put up their own money, they often skip this step.
+real estate agents tend to steer clear of wholesalers because they prefer to use their own contracts, and real estate agents feel more comfortable with the standard contract they are already familiar with. real estate agents want to present a good faith deposit when making an offer on a house and since wholesalers don’t want to put up their own money, they often skip this step.

 2. Make an Offer & Convince the Owner to Sell